Jeff Dayton: Career

-The Jeff Dayton Band won the Wrangler Country Showdown in 1983 and the Marlboro Talent Roundup as well as New Times’ Best of the Decade's Best Award.
-In addition, Dayton wrote and recorded a song that became his first #1 record at KNIX-FM and earned a platinum songwriting award for a George Strait cut.
+High Noon won the Wrangler Country Showdown and the Jeff Dayton Band won the Marlboro Talent Roundup.
+The JDB was named New Times’ Best of the Decade's Best Award.
+In addition, Dayton wrote and recorded That Lady Can Love which became his first #1 record at KNIX-FM and another song earned a platinum songwriting award for George Strait with "Any Old Time."
+The song was also released as the "B" side of Strait's single "The Cowboy Rides Away."

-Dayton opened for Merle Haggard, The Judds and Alabama.
-After a chance meeting with Glen Campbell, which led to a jam session, Dayton and his band were hired to tour with Campbell.
+Dayton and band opened for Merle Haggard, The Judds and Alabama in 1987.
+After a chance meeting with Glen Campbell that evening and an impromptu jam session at the grand opening of Jack Nicklaus' Desert Mountain golf course, Dayton and his group were hired to tour with Campbell.

 For the next 15 years the Jeff Dayton band performed on worldwide tours, TV and record dates, celebrity events and many concerts.
 While Glen Campbell's’ musical director, he conducted many symphony orchestras and even Les Brown and His Band of Renown.
-Highlights included shows at the White House, NBC’s The Today Show and the Grand Ole Opry stage.
+Highlights included shows at the White House, NBC's The Today Show and the Grand Ole Opry stage.
 Campbell and the Jeff Dayton Band also played with Gene Autry, Willie Nelson, Bob Hope, Vince Gill and dozens more."

 Dayton and his family relocated to Nashville in 2000 to allow him to step up his writing and producing career.
 In 2002, Campbell opted for a smaller band and less touring, and Dayton left to focus more on songwriting and sessions on Music Row.
-Shortly after he was called to play guitar with Lee Greenwood’s band.
-For the rest of 2002 he was a regular member of Greenwood's tour.
+Shortly after he was called to play guitar with Lee Greenwood's band.
+From 2002-2005 he was a regular member of Greenwood's tour.

-In 2003, Dayton filled in with Kenny Chesney’s band for the Margaritas and Senoritas tour, playing on his first night in front of 16,000 in Madison, WI.
-With Kenny Chesney, he appeared on Late Night with Conan O’Brien and was in the live video "Live Those Songs Again" and Kenny's documentary "Road Case."
+In 2003, Dayton filled in with Kenny Chesney's band on the Margaritas and Senoritas tour, playing on his first night in front of 16,000 in Madison, WI.
+With Chesney, he appeared on Late Night with Conan O’Brien and was in the live video "Live Those Songs Again" and Kenny's documentary "Road Case."
 He wrote songs with Eddie Montgomery of Montgomery Gentry and keyboardist Eddie Kilgallon.

-After the tour he returned as a full-time member of Lee Greenwood's band for the next two years.
+In 2008 Dayton signed to Black River Music Group and produced records for Sony artist Chance McKinney and Lorrie Morgan bandmenber Daisy Mallory.
+In 2015 he cowrote "One of the Ones" with Aiden James and their song was picked up for the CBS hit series Hawaii Five-O. He's also had two songs recorded by Grammy winners Chubby Carrier and the Bayou Swamp Band and another regularly used on The Voice.
+His other recording projects include records for Buck Owens and Glen Campbell and the Kingston Trio.